ericmuckley/IMES/README.md

 ![IMES in the lab](./img/imes.jpg)

-The software which controls the system is loceted in this repositort.
+The software which controls the system is located in this repository.
 A screenshot of the software is shown below.
 ![IMES software screenshot](./img/imes_software.jpg)